ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### CREATED

-This is the value which indicates the time the package was created.
+This is the value which indicates the time at which the package was created.

 ##### LAST_DDL_TIME

-This is the value which indicates the last time DDL was used to change the package.
+This is the value which indicates the last time at which a DDL task was used to change the package.

 #### Reference Table